-I’ve talked about a lot of ways to make money on this site, but we’ve rarely ever touched on the ages-old bake sale.
+I’ve talked about a lot of ways to make money on this site, but we’ve rarely ever touched on the age-old bake sale.
 If you’ve ever participated in one, you might not be surprised to hear that you can actually make money selling cookies.

 It won’t be as sweet and easy as the gig that Girl Scout cookies have set up, I’m afraid, but if you have a passion for baking and you’re willing to put in some effort, there is money to be made selling cookies!

-Now before we get into it, I should point out that you’re not technically supposed to sell anything if you don’t have an official license to do so.
+Now, before we get into it, I should point out that you’re not technically supposed to sell anything if you don’t have an official license to do so.
 Food, especially, has all kinds of red tape surrounding the actual production and sale of your merchandise.
-So you should consider this a “grassroots” operation, at least in the beginning– the licensing and such can come later.
+So, you should consider this a “grassroots” operation, at least in the beginning—the licensing and such can come later.

 Table of Contents

-What You Need to Start
+What You Need to Bake Cookies

-If you’ve got those things, the next thing you should consider is your angle (you could also call this “niche targeting.”)
+If you’ve got those things, the next thing you should consider is your angle (you could also call this “niche targeting”).

 Cookies are good, yes, but customers are attracted to a “hook,” some aspect of your brand that sets you apart from the competition.
-Why should they pay the extra for your homemade goods, for example?
+Why should they pay extra for your homemade goods, for example?

-Earn Haus: Earn up to $25 per survey.
-Plus same-day payments via PayPal, Venmo & Check!
-Join Earn Haus!
+Earn Haus: Get paid up to $25 per survey, plus enjoy same-day payments via PayPal, Venmo, or check!
+Join Earn Haus Today!

-Swagbucks: Get paid to watch videos, shop online, take surveys and more.
-Join now & get $10 instantly!
+Swagbucks: Watch videos, shop online, take surveys, and more.
+Join now and get $10 instantly to start!

-You could also go for a theme, perhaps something that appeals to your region.
-Pesche dolci, or Italian peach cookies, could be a logical option if you live in Georgia.
+You could also go for a theme, perhaps something that appeals to your region. *Pesche Dolci* or Italian Peach Cookies could be a logical option if you live in Georgia.

-The general idea is just to get the customer to connect with your goods, somehow.
+The general idea is just to get the customer to connect with your goods somehow.

 You’ve got the meanest cookies on the block, and now you’re wondering how to get the word out.

-Uncomfortable about mixing business and friends?
+Uncomfortable about mixing business with friends?

 Advertisements

-It is a no-muss, straightforward way to approach a grassroots operation, and I’d personally recommend the approach.
+It’s a no-muss, straightforward way to approach a grassroots operation, and I’d personally recommend the approach.
 People get very uncomfortable when they’re singled out for sales, even if you’ve been best friends for years.

 In the beginning, it’s far more important to get people liking your cookies than paying for them.